 In Florida, protective orders and restraining orders are used together.
 They are the same thing in the context of domestic violence.
 The circumstances in which a judge might grant a protective order include if the moving party can demonstrate by sufficient evidence that they are in fear of future imminent harm from a person based upon two acts of violence that happened within the last year, or that they already are an alleged victim of domestic violence.

 If someone wants to get a protective order because their partner has been increasingly violent, either with threats or actions, has been drinking too much, and they think that their partner may act violently towards them, judge may grant that protective order or restraining order if she can demonstrate two acts of aggression within a period of one year, also known as good cause.
 Good cause can be two acts of threatening violence within a period of one year, an actual act of domestic violence which the person has been charged with, or acts that demonstrate malice towards another.
-Any of those would constitute good cause, and if one is able to demonstrate those by preponderance of the evidence to the court, then the court would be valid in issuing West Palm Beach protective orders.
+Any of those would constitute good cause, and if one is able to demonstrate those by preponderance of the evidence to the court in West Palm Beach, then the court would be valid in issuing protective orders.

 Proving Malice or Bad Intent

-If that person has already been an alleged victim of domestic violence and the other party has already been arrested for domestic violence, judges will be issuing West Palm Beach protective orders almost automatically.
+If that person has already been an alleged victim of domestic violence and the other party has already been arrested for domestic violence, judges in West Palm Beach will issue a protective order almost automatically.
 If there is no domestic violence and the threat involves harassing or stalking, the petitioner would have to prove some degree of malice or bad intent.
 This includes the other party going to their job and telling them that the petitioner is a loser, is a drug addict, is unreliable, is a liar, etc. If someone causes fear in the petitioner, that is malice as well.
 Under the terms of the law, there is no malice if the actions involve no fear of any harm coming to anybody.

 The actions may be annoying and unwanted, but if there is no fear of any harm, it is not considered malice in the context of seeking a restraining or protective order.
 There has to be either some violence that occurred, two instances within the last year where threats of violence were made and an actual act of violence is believed to be imminent, or acts of malice that are leading to domestic violence.
 Those would be reasons for a judge to grant a protective order or a restraining order.